ramanaguru/Java_Practice/README.md

                 📌 Understanding abstract classes, anonymous classes, and inner classes in Java.

     📌 InterfacesExample.java
-        📌 Exploring interfaces and their implementation in Java.
+        📌 Exploring interfaces and their implementation in Java and also explained its types.
+        📌 Checkout Markerinterface_STUDENTexample.java for the marker interface example , Here I explained about Serializable and Deserializable...

     🔄 EnumExample.java